Precast concrete structures cut commercial construction timelines, increase efficiencies, and create a first impression that attracts business.

-When NTT Global Data Centers Americas, one of the world’s preeminent designers, builders, and operators of mission critical data centers, wanted to expand their 78-acre Ashburn Data Center Campus by adding a second facility, Tindall provided the engineering horsepower needed to bring their vision to life.Discover
+When NTT Global Data Centers Americas, one of the world’s preeminent designers, builders, and operators of mission critical data centers, wanted to expand their 78-acre Ashburn Data Center Campus by adding a second facility, Tindall provided the engineering horsepower needed to bring their vision to life with over 1,600 precast components.Discover

 In lieu of EIFS or stucco, the owner selected precast for this project in downtown Tallahassee.
-Tindall provided many unique exterior pieces, like walls, columns, and soffits, to match the client’s aesthetic vision.
+Using architectural precast, Tindall provided many unique exterior pieces like walls, columns, and soffits, to match the client’s aesthetic vision.

-After creating the design, budget, and specifications for this project, Tindall manufactured 150 insulated wall panels, with 10-inch insulated architectural wall panels on the exterior, designed to withstand 150-mph winds.
+After creating the design, budget, and specifications for this project, Tindall manufactured 150 insulated wall panels, with 10-inch insulated concrete panels on the exterior, designed to withstand 150-mph winds.

-Working closely with the other project teams, Tindall developed a 122,000-square-foot total precast portion of the Fannie Mae Technology Center in Urbana, Maryland — the first mission-critical facility of its kind to achieve LEED certification.
+Working closely with the other project teams, Tindall developed a 122,000-square-foot total precast structural solution for the Fannie Mae Technology Center in Urbana, Maryland — the first mission-critical facility of its kind to achieve LEED certification.

 This total precast structure’s requirements included protection against natural disasters and man-made acts without service interruption, deflection criteria, and aesthetic requirements per local zoning.